C-opt/idea_flux/README.md

 [text continues]
 ```

 Also IdeaFlux generates a graphic visualization of the comment network, giving an overall idea of how the conversation of a particular topic is being branched out.
+For example, the comment network of the post above is as follows.

 <img src="https://github.com/C-opt/idea_flux/blob/master/github_data/rzq9dc.png?raw=true" width=90% height=75%>

-Additionally, IdeaFlux gives a user engagement score for each topic posted and niftly list it up in an Excel file.
-How this score is calculated, and its mathematical analysis is further discussed in the section "user engagement score".
+Additionally, IdeaFlux gives a user engagement score for each topic posted and lists it up in an XLSX file.
+How this score is calculated, and its mathematical analysis are discussed in the User Engagement Score section.

 <img src="https://github.com/C-opt/idea_flux/blob/master/data/topics_df.jpg?raw=true" width=100% height=100%>